Autodesk-Forge/forge-bim360-clashview/README.md

  <p align="center"><img src="./help/relationship.png" width="800"></p>

-Based on the relationship, the code analyzes the data to build the mapping among clash document, version URN and viewerable guid etc. The mapping is saved to **docsMap.json**
+Based on the relationship, the code analyzes the data to build the mapping among clash document, version URN and viewer-able guid etc. The mapping is saved to **docsMap.json**

  <p align="center"><img src="./help/docmap.png" width="400"></p>